 Chimney stacks

 Repair category 2

-Notes Some weathered masonry evident.
+Notes These appeared generally in fair condition consistent with age however some cracked render evident.

-Roofing including roof space

-Repair category 2

-Notes The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required.
+Roofing including roof space Repair category 2 Notes The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required with particular respect to some misaligned/chipped and slipped slates.
+The flat roof to dormer projections has a limited life only and will require regular maintenance and eventual renewal.
+The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.

 Rainwater fittings

 Repair category 2

-Notes There is some evidence of corrosion which may result in leakage.
+Notes There is evidence of corrosion which may result in leakage.

 Main walls

-Repair category 1
+Repair category 2

-Notes The main outer walls of the property generally appeared in fair order consistent with age.
+Notes The main outer walls of the property generally appeared in fair order consistent with age however some defective pointing evident.